Ezri Konsa

-Ezri Ngoyo Konsa (born 23 October 1997) is an English professional footballer who plays as a centre-back or right-back for club Aston Villa and the England national team.
+Ezri Ngoyo Konsa (born 23 October 1997) is an English professional footballer who plays as a centre-back or right-back for club Arsenal and the England national team.

-Konsa came through the academy at Charlton Athletic, and later joined Brentford and Aston Villa.
+Konsa came through the academy at Charlton Athletic, and later joined Brentford and subsequently Aston Villa.
+At Aston Villa he played a key role across seven seasons and over 280 appearances, helping the side qualify for European football in four consecutive seasons, culminating in winning the 2026 UEFA Europa League.
+He transferred to Arsenal in a £51m move in the summer of 2026.

 He played for England at youth level, winning the 2017 FIFA U-20 World Cup with the under-20 team and the 2018 Toulon Tournament with the under-21s, before making his senior debut in March 2024.
+He represented the senior team at UEFA Euro 2024 and the 2026 FIFA World Cup.

 Early life

-Ezri Ngoyo Konsa was born on 23 October 1997 in Newham, Greater London, to a DR Congolese father and an Angolan mother.
-He attended Cumberland Sports College and is a boyhood Tottenham Hotspur F.C. supporter.
+Ezri Ngoyo Konsa was born on 23 October 1997 in Silvertown, London, to a DR Congolese father and an Angolan mother.
+He attended Cumberland Sports College.

 Club career

 Charlton Athletic

 Konsa began his career with Senrab and joined Charlton Athletic at the age of 11.
 He began a scholarship in July 2014 and progressed sufficiently to sign a "long term" professional contract on 11 December 2015.
 Eight days later, he received his maiden call into the first-team squad for a Championship match versus Burnley and remained an unused substitute during the 4–0 defeat.
 Konsa was an unused substitute on one further occasion during the 2015–16 season, which culminated in Charlton's relegation to League One.

 Konsa broke into the squad during the pre-season of their 2016–17 season and made his debut on 9 August 2016 with a start in a 1–0 EFL Cup first round defeat to Cheltenham Town.
 He was a regular throughout the 2016–17 season and finished the campaign with 39 appearances.
 He also showed his versatility by deputising in midfield and at full-back.
 For his efforts, Konsa was named the club's Young Player of the Year.
 He signed a new three-year contract in March 2017 and was again a regular during the 2017–18 season, making 47 appearances as Charlton reached the League One play-off semi-finals.